Cosmology in the non-linear regime : the small scale miracle

 \abstract { Interest rises to exploit the full shape information of the galaxy power spectrum, as well as pushing analyses to smaller non-linear scales.
 Here I use the halo model to quantify the information content in the tomographic angular power spectrum of galaxies $C_\ell^\mr{gal}(i_z)$, for future high resolution surveys : \Euclid{} and \SKA{}2.
 I study how this information varies as a function of the scale cut applied, either with angular cut $\lmax$ or physical cut $\kmax$.
 For this, I use analytical covariances with the most complete census of non-Gaussian terms, which proves critical.
 I find that the Fisher information on most cosmological and astrophysical parameters follows a striking behaviour.
 Beyond the perturbative regime we first get decreasing returns : the information keeps rising but the slope slows down until reaching a saturation.
 The location of this plateau is a bit beyond the reach of current modeling methods : $k\sim 2$ Mpc$^{-1}$ and slightly depends on the parameter and redshift bin considered.
 I explain the origin of this plateau, which is due to non-linear effects both on the power spectrum, and more importantly on non-Gaussian covariance terms.
-Then, pushing further on I find that information rises again in the highly non-linear regime.
-I find that the cosmological information in this small scale miracle can indeed be disentangled from astrophysical information and yield large improvements.
-Pushing \SKA{}2 analysis from $\kmax=$ 1 Mpc$^{-1}$ to $\kmax=$ 10 Mpc$^{-1}$ can improve the error bar on $\sigma_8$ by a factor 9 and the error bar on the Dark Energy equation of state $w_0$ by a factor 5.
-Finally I show that high order statistics beyond the power spectrum should yield further significant improvements in this regime, with the improvements increasing when pushing $\kmax$.
+Then, pushing further we see the information rising again in the highly non-linear regime, with a steep slope.
+This is the small scale miracle, for which I give interpretation and discuss the properties.
+Hints are shown that this information should be disentanglable from the astrophysical content, and could improve Dark Energy constraints.
+Finally, more hints are shown that high order statistics may yield significant improvements over the power spectrum in this regime, with the improvements increasing with $\kmax$.
 Data and notebooks reproducing all plots and results will be made available at \url{https://github.com/fabienlacasa/SmallScaleMiracle} } \keywords{methods: analytical - large-scale structure of the universe}